A Lightweight, High-Extension, Planar 3-Degree-of-Freedom Manipulator Using Pinched Bistable Tapes: Introduction

 \section{Introduction}

 High-extension, lightweight robot manipulators have the potential to enable physical interaction in difficult-to-reach environments.
 Such robots can be more easily delivered than and achieve configurations not feasible for traditional robot arms.
-One emerging scenario for such manipulators is aerial manipulation -- in which unmanned aerial vehicles (UAVs) physically interact with their environment.
+One emerging scenario for such manipulators is aerial manipulation -- in which aerial robots physically interact with their environment.
 Aerial manipulation poses many research challenges, including risk when operating in confined spaces near walls or the ground and strict payload weight constraints, both of which make conventional, bulky industrial robot manipulators prohibitive~\cite{khamseh2018aerial}.
-Aerial manipulators are typically mounted on the underside of UAVs, requiring manipulators comprised of revolute joints to undergo self-folding into compact designs for stowage when landing~\cite{khamseh2018aerial}.
-Retractable manipulators could address this issue, but little prior work exists on aerial manipulators with prismatic joints~\cite{forte2012impedance, mersha2014exploiting}.
+Aerial manipulators are typically mounted on the underside of aerial robots, requiring manipulators comprised of revolute joints to undergo complex self-folding into compact designs for stowage when landing~\cite{khamseh2018aerial}.
+Enabling these manipulators to retract could address this issue, but prior work on retractable arms has focused on arms with just a single degree of freedom~\cite{forte2012impedance, kimOrigamiLock, YANG2019226, zhang2019design}.

 In the fields of soft robotics as well as deployable and reconfigurable structures, a number of different designs exist which exhibit retraction capabilities through spooling of material~\cite{hammond2017pneumatic, hawkes2017soft}.
 One common device that exhibits this capability is the tape measure, with its bistable tape, also sometimes referred to as a tape spring.
 While many examples exist of bistable reels being used to create deployable structures, with applications ranging from antenna booms~\cite{daton2000deployable} to entertainment products~\cite{honeck2018sword}, these create straight rigid cylinders designed to resist bending.
 The rigidity of these bistable tapes comes from their transverse curvature, which increases the energetic cost of bending longitudinally and thus dramatically increases the bending stiffness of thin sheets and strips~\cite{taffetani2019limitations, pini2016two}.
-This curvature-induced rigidity can be observed in the strategy for holding a floppy slice of pizza with one hand or in a tubed formed by a rolled-up sheet of paper.
+This curvature-induced rigidity can be observed in the strategy for holding a floppy slice of pizza with one hand or in a tube formed by a rolled-up sheet of paper.